vercel/next.js/readme.md

 > NOTES:
 >
 > Shallow routing works **only** for same page URL changes.
->
-> For an example, let's assume we've another page called "about".
+For an example, let's assume we've another page called `about`, and you run this:
-> Now you are changing a URL like this:
 > ```js
 > Router.push('/about?counter=10', '/about?counter=10', { shallow: true })
 > ```
-> Since that's a new page, it'll run "getInitialProps" of the "about" page  even we asked to do shallow routing.
+> Since that's a new page, it'll unload the current page, load the new one and call `getInitialProps` even we asked to do shallow routing.

 ### Prefetching Pages